Jump to Program information

 Dear Prospective Resident,

 Thank you for expressing interest in our postgraduate year one (PGY1) pharmacy residency program.
-The Department of Pharmacy at UCHealth University of Colorado Hospital is pleased to sponsor five ASHP-accredited PGY1 pharmacy residency positions.
+The Department of Pharmacy at UCHealth University of Colorado Hospital is pleased to sponsor six ASHP-accredited PGY1 pharmacy residency positions.
 The residency training meets the standards established by ASHP and provides a broad scope of in-depth experiences leading to an advanced level of knowledge.

 University of Colorado Hospital is currently a 703-bed tertiary care center and serves as the principal teaching facility for the Schools of Pharmacy, Medicine, Nursing, and Dentistry at the University of Colorado.
 The Inpatient Pharmacy has approximately 80 full-time pharmacists and 80 full-time support / technical staff.
 Faculty members from the School of Pharmacy have active practice sites at University of Colorado Hospital.
 The pharmacy staff members and the faculty work collaboratively to provide high-quality service in all areas.